 It’s been a while and my oh my have things changed!
 After signing up for, and dropping out of, the ORC last fall I officially wrapped up the kitchen and home renovations in February – here’s a peek at the finished kitchen on my Instagram, @duckuglydesign:

-Since then, I have been focusing more of my time on a “spinoff” of Duck Ugly Design…*drum roll please*….Duck Ugly Decor!
-While DU Design focuses on home renovation stuff, DU Decor is dedicated to rehoming preloved vintage & secondhand home goods.
+Since then, I have been focusing more of my time on a “spinoff” of Duck Ugly Design…*drum roll please*….Duck Ugly Shop!
+While Duck Ugly Design focuses on home renovation stuff, Duck Ugly Shop is dedicated to rehoming a curated collection of preloved vintage & secondhand home goods.
 This came about very naturally as an extension and growth opportunity from my DIY home renovation adventures.

 If you read my blog post on my office makeover, you know I decorate on a budget.
 I turn to places like the Facebook Marketplace, estate sales, and thrift stores to find one of a kind pieces to decorate my home.
 Aside from loving how budget-friendly this is, I also found that I LOVE the hunt for these one-of-a-kind treasures…maybe even a little too much…or so I thought.